ESSENTIAL INFORMATION & BOOKING CONDITIONS - Air Holidays to Europe

 5. CHANGES BY YOU

-Should you wish to make any changes to your confirmed holiday, you must notify us in writing as soon as possible.
+Should you wish to make any changes to your confirmed holiday, you must notify us as soon as possible.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
 Where we can, an amendment fee of £10 per amendment will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.

 6. CANCELLATION BY YOU

 You may cancel your confirmed booking at any time before departure.
 You may also transfer your booking as referred to below.
 Should you need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us by telephone.
 We may then ask you to put your cancellation in writing to us, which can be done by either email or post.
 As we incur costs from the time we confirm your booking, the following cancellation charges will be payable: